Section 2: Regulatory requirements for licensees

 Ontario Deposit Return Program (ODRP)

-Grocery stores that are licensed to sell liquor must accept empty containers of liquor and provide refunds for the deposits paid on them to the consumer.
+Beginning on October 31, 2024, grocery stores that are licensed to sell liquor must accept empty containers of liquor and provide refunds for the deposits paid on them to the consumer.
 The LCBO will reimburse the amounts refunded to the grocery store licensee.

 After January 1, 2026, all grocery store licensees will be required to accept empty containers and provide bottle deposit refunds to customers.